ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Updated Hypotheses (Ranked by Likelihood)

 1. Incomplete Refactoring (Highest Likelihood)
-   - The MockClaudeClient class in src/mock_claude_client.py might not have been fully refactored to accept the 'api_key' parameter.
+   - The MockClaudeClient class in src/mock_claude_client.py has not been fully refactored to accept the 'api_key' parameter.
    - Validation: Review the __init__ method of MockClaudeClient in src/mock_claude_client.py.
    - Status: Confirmed.
 The __init__ method needs to be updated.

-2. Multiple MockClaudeClient Implementations Still Present (High Likelihood)
+2. Multiple MockClaudeClient Implementations (High Likelihood)
-   - There might still be multiple implementations of MockClaudeClient in the codebase, and we're importing the wrong one.
+   - There might be multiple implementations of MockClaudeClient in the codebase, causing confusion.
-   - Validation: Search for all occurrences of MockClaudeClient in the project and ensure we're using the correct import.
+   - Validation: Search for all occurrences of MockClaudeClient in the project and ensure consistency.
    - Status: To be investigated.

 3. Incorrect Import in Test File (Medium Likelihood)